-As a business owner, an IRS audit can be scary.
+As a business owner, an IRS (Internal Revenue Service) audit can be scary.
 The idea of being investigated by the government and potentially facing penalties or fines can cause stress and anxiety.
-However, many businesses may not realize they are at risk of an audit, even if they do everything by the book.
+However, many legitimate businesses may not realize they are at risk of an audit, even if they do everything by the book.

 First, let’s start with the basics.
 The IRS conducts audits to ensure taxpayers comply with tax laws and report their income accurately.
 Audits can be conducted randomly or based on specific information that raises red flags.
 The IRS uses various methods to select taxpayers for audits, including computer algorithms, informants’ tips, and related parties’ audits.

-One common trigger for an IRS audit is a discrepancy between the income reported on your tax return and those reported by third parties, such as clients or vendors.
-If you report $100,000 in income on your tax return, but your clients report they paid you $150,000, this could raise a red flag and lead to an audit.
+One common trigger for an IRS audit is a discrepancy between the income reported on your tax return and those reported by third parties or independent contractors, such as clients or vendors.
+If you report $100,000 in income on your tax return, but your clients report they paid you $150,000, this could raise a red flag and will trigger an audit.